ellie/notes/content/notes/backing up mastodon.md

 0 14 1 * * /home/mastodon/backup.sh monthly
 ```

 There's some duplicate work, but that's not a huge concern here.
-I've scheduled them during "awake" hours for me, as I also set it up to ping me on Telegram when the backup completes.
+I've scheduled them during waking hours for me, as I also set it up to ping me on Telegram when the backup completes.

 ## Improvements